muhammad-fiaz/checkversions/README.md

 ## Features

-- **Semantic Version Analysis:** Leverage our sophisticated semantic versioning analysis engine to compare versions like "0.0.0-beta" effortlessly.
+- **Semantic Version Analysis:** 🧐 Leverage our sophisticated semantic versioning analysis engine to compare versions like "0.0.0-beta" effortlessly.

-- **Automated Version Ranking:** Quickly identify the latest, older releases, or pre-releases with our automated version-ranking system.
+- **Automated Version Ranking:** 🚀 CheckVersions automatically ranks versions based on their priority, allowing you to quickly identify the latest version.

-- **Efficient Version Delta Assessment:** CheckVersions provides a detailed breakdown of the differences between versions, allowing you to make informed decisions about your software.
+- **Efficient Version Delta Assessment:** 📊 CheckVersions provides a simple and efficient way to assess the difference between two versions.

-- **User-Friendly Interface:** Our intuitive user interface ensures that developers can effortlessly compare versions through graphical representations, providing detailed insights into the chronological order of your software iterations.
+- **User-Friendly Interface:** 🎨 Our intuitive user interface ensures that developers can effortlessly compare versions.

-- **Secure Version Analysis:** Security is paramount.
+- **Secure Version Analysis:** 🔒 Security is paramount.
 CheckVersions ensures version comparison is performed securely, protecting your intellectual property and facilitating risk-free decision-making in your development process.

+- **Custom Hierarchy** 📝 Customize the hierarchy of version words to suit your needs.
+For instance, you can assign a higher priority to "beta" than "alpha" if you wish.

+- **Older Version Retrieval:** ⏳ Optionally retrieve the older version when comparing two versions by setting the `older_version` parameter to `True`.

 ## Getting Started